 The village is reached by one narrow country lane that goes through from Buntingford to Cavegate and it has no public transport although a school bus calls twice a day.
-At a parish meeting the residents agreed to the classification of a Grade 3 village in the EHDC district plan which states no development with the exception of the conversion of existing buildings.
+At a parish meeting the residents agreed to the classification of a Grade 3 village in the EHDC District Plan which states no development with the exception of the conversion of existing buildings.

 WYDDIAL

-Population Population No. of Households Under 15 years % Over 65 years %
+Population Population Over 65 years %

 156 57 15.8 14.1

 Transport No. of cars in parish No. of households without a car %

-133 3.5
+Transport 133 3.5

-Persons economically Persons Persons working at hor king at home
+Persons economically Persons Persons working at home

 Employment active % Unemployed % %

-77.2 4.9 13.8 .8
+77.2 4.9 13 .8

 Source 2011 census Key Statistics Herts LIS